dmkos/php-containers/linux/lighttpd/README.md

 Containers are intended to use with reverse proxy such as [Traefik](https://doc.traefik.io/traefik/getting-started/quick-start/) (recommended) or [HAProxy](https://hub.docker.com/_/haproxy/), therefore access logs are disabled.
+However, it is also possible to operate exposed directly to the internet.

 The server is built from source and listens 9000 port (while PHP-FPM - socket).

 ## Supported tags